On chordality of the power graph of finite groups: Symmetric groups

-For $n\in \mathbb{N}$, let $S_n$ denote the symmetric group on $n$ symbols.
-In this section, we draw a conclusion about the range of $n$ for which the power graph of $S_n$ is a chordal graph.
-We observe that if $G$ is a finite group then the Theorem 4.1 of \cite{Mehatari} is also holds for chordalness of the power graph $P(G)$.
-Note that if the maximal cyclic subgroups of $G$ intersects at the identity, then the proper power graph $P^{*}(G)$ is the disjoint union of the proper power graphs of the maximal subgroups of $G$, so any of the edges of the $P^*(G)$ lies in the proper power graph of a maximal subgroup of $G$.
-Hence we have the following theorem. \begin{theorem} For any finite group $G$ with the property that any two pair of distinct maximal cyclic subgroups has only trivial intersection, the power graph of $G$ is a chordal graph if and only if order of any maximal cyclic subgroup of $G$ is either a prime power or of the form $p^{k}q$ where $p, q$ are distinct primes. \end{theorem}
+In this section, we compute the values of $n$ for which the symmetric group $S_n$ is a power-chordal group.
+We observe that Theorem 4.1 of \cite{Mehatari} also holds for the chordality of the power graph of any finite group.
+So, we get the following theorem. \begin{theorem} Let $G$ be a finite group such that any two distinct maximal cyclic subgroups of $G$ intersect at the identity.
+Then the power graph of $G$ is a chordal graph if and only if the orders of the maximal cyclic subgroups are of either a prime power or a product of some prime and a prime power. \end{theorem}